 To help clarify and focus the values that are at the basis of their culture, companies should draft a mission statement or coherently, succinctly explain their vision, and reinforce this mission regularly throughout all company activities.
 To bring your mission values into your workspace, even if you don’t have your own walls to decorate, list your company’s values and mission in an employee handbook and communicate the mission during your daily standup or weekly check-in meeting.

-To communicate effectively, use a chat channel that’s separate from that of your coworking space.
-Depending on the size of your coworking space, hundreds of members may be chatting daily, general channels may be filled with building-wide announcements, and each company may be promoting their events, which can mean your company-specific announcements can get lost in the chatter.
+To communicate effectively, use a chat channel that’s separate from your coworking space.
+Depending on the size of your shared workspace, hundreds of members may be chatting daily, general channels may be filled with building-wide announcements, and each company may be promoting their events, which can mean your company-specific announcements can get lost in the chatter.
 Using a different app or starting a dedicated Slack team for your company will ensure that your workers are tuned into each other and can build your workplace rapport and the community at large.
 Creating different themed channels helps you build culture—you can have one channel to share personal shout-outs, kudos, happy announcements, and another channel to recommend books or movies, or discuss after-work plans.
-In addition, if you move on from a coworking space and into your own office you’ll be able to take your chat channel with you.
+In addition, if you move on from a shared workspace and into your own office you’ll be able to take your chat channel with you.

 Coworking and other flex spaces imply a certain mobility—to grow and change as your company’s needs shift.
-Communicate with your employees, build a routine, and listen to their feedback—that way both you and the physical coworking space can provide the flexible solution that supports the evolving demands of your workers and contributes to a positive workplace culture.
+Communicate with your employees, build a routine, and listen to their feedback—that way both you and the physical shared workspace can provide the flexible solution that supports the evolving demands of your workers and contributes to a positive workplace culture.